focused-dot-io/exo-server-setup/README.md

 - The script has built-in error handling and cleanup procedures
 - No sensitive data is collected or transmitted

-### Verification

-You can verify the script's integrity by:
-1. Checking the GitHub repository directly
-2. Inspecting the script before execution
-3. Verifying that all downloaded packages are from official sources (Homebrew)

 ## Prerequisites

 - macOS (tested on macOS Ventura and later)